joshbegley/nyt-latest/previous.md

 https://nytimes.com/video/us/politics/100000010577712/trump-fed-powell-interest-rate.html

 **Is it fair to say Tottenham did not play 'like a big team' against Slavia Prague?**\
-`Pundit Joe Hart was critical of Spurs' mentality against Slavia Prague.
+`Pundit Joe Hart was critical of Spurs' mentality against their Czech visitors.
 Did he have a point?`\
 https://nytimes.com/athletic/6877194/2025/12/10/tottenham-slavia-prague-joe-hart/

 **Liverpool show defiance and unity without Salah at Inter.
 What happens next?**\